-He has traveled the world extensively, with extended periods in the Far East and the Middle East.
-He is fluent in Brazilian Portuguese, Spanish, and Mandarin Chinese, and has studied classical Arabic, French, and Japanese.
+He has traveled the world extensively, with extended periods in the Far East, South America, and the Middle East.
+He is fluent in Brazilian Portuguese, Spanish, is conversant in French and Mandarin Chinese, and has studied classical Arabic, and Japanese.

 From a young age, he has had an enduring connection with design.
 His grandfather, a recognized architect in St. Louis, introduced Alex to the world of architecture and design.
 Without prompting, the young Alex fell in love with the clean minimalism of the mid-century L.A. modernist movement.
 He has been quoted as saying, "It is in minimalism, that the eye can finally come to rest."